Are your teeth sensitive to hot and cold foods? Does it hurt to bite down when you chew? If so, you might have an

 Recognize any of the above symptoms?
 If so, schedule an appointment with our emergency dentist.
 The longer you ignore an abscessed tooth, the more you jeopardize your health.
-Call our dental practice today to request emergency dental care.
+Call our dental practice today to request urgent dental care.

 Don’t think that the abscess is gone if the pain subsides.
 While you can manage some of the pain from home, our dentist will need to remove the infected dental pulp.
 He’ll then have to reseal the tooth and cover it with a crown.
 If our dentist can’t salvage the tooth, he’ll extract it before the infection spreads to your jaw.

 No, a tooth infection will not go away on its own.
 Instead, it’ll only get worse until the abscess bursts.
 When this happens, the infection will spread to your jawbone, as well as the rest of your head and neck.
 You may even develop sepsis, which is life-threatening.

 Do NOT ignore the symptoms of a tooth infection!
 If you suspect you have an abscessed tooth, you’ll need to call our emergency dentist as soon as possible.
 The sooner you call, the more likely we’ll be able to save your tooth.
 For example, our emergency dentist may be able to treat a small abscess with a root canal.
 Otherwise, you’ll need an emergency tooth extraction.

 What Can I Do for an Infected Tooth?

 First, you’ll need to schedule an appointment with our emergency dentist in Troy, MI.
 We’re always happy to squeeze you in if you’re having a dental emergency.
 Our team can give you advice on managing your symptoms until it’s time to come in.